 How Can You Tell If Your Dog Is Food Aggressive?

-Food aggression happens in dogs when they are overprotective on their meals or treats.
-This behavior is very common for dogs who have lived in dog shelters before as they are forced to be aggressive in order to protect their foods from being snatched or stolen away by other dogs.
-Fortunately, this behavior can be stopped through fostering positive thought on their feeding experience.
+Food aggression happens in dogs when they are overprotective of their meals or treats.
+This behavior is very common for dogs who have lived in dog shelters before, as they are forced to be aggressive in order to protect their food from being snatched or stolen away by other dogs.
+Fortunately, this behavior can be stopped through fostering positive thoughts about their feeding experience.

 Generally, your dog will be considered to have food aggression behavior if he shows overprotective reaction over his food.
 His aggressiveness can be seen from his reaction – “growling” whenever you attempt to touch his food bowl or to take away his food.

 Also be observant on your dog reaction when he is having his meal.
 Is he

 - Standing stiffly over his food bowl?
 Seems to be guarding it?